-Property plant and equipment are the fixed assets which are held to provide services or for administrative purposes.
-It is a significant part of the balance sheet and includes major classes of buildings such as schools; sports centres, libraries; day centres; halls and community centres, as well as roads.
+Property plant and equipment (PPE) are the fixed assets which are held to provide services or for administrative purposes.
+It is a significant part of the balance sheet and includes major classes of buildings such as schools and sports centres, as well as roads.
+The Council's property portfolio includes 41 schools, 6 sports facilities and 1,100km of roads.